 Studies show that limb lengthening following hip replacement surgery is a totally preventable complication accounting for nearly 5 percent of all medical errors.
 But only the surgeon doing the operation can prevent it.

-If you or a loved one has had hip replacement surgery that resulted in one leg being longer than the other, contact Fisk & Monteleone for a free consultation.
+If you or a loved one has had hip replacement surgery that resulted in one leg being longer than the other, contact the hip replacement malpractice lawyers at Fisk & Monteleone for a free consultation.
 You may be entitled to money damages.
 But your time to make a claim is limited by law.
-Contact our office to by calling 815-209-9030 today.
+Contact our office by calling 815-962-0044 today.

 We want to protect the rights of our clients and help them win compensation to ensure a bright, full, and healthy future for the victims of medical malpractice.